beixuan-jia/ANLY502_Big_Data_Final_Project/README.md

 Dataset we used:
 * Time Span: All news in GDELT 2.0 Event Database archived in 2016
 * Dimensions: 58 variables x 73,385,698 records
 * What we have done: exploratory data analysis, clustering & modeling to predict tone of each event

+For detailed report on our analysis and findings, please refer to 502Report.pdf.